langtech-bsc/mlops-lm-evaluation-harness/lm_eval/tasks/cabbq/README.md

 `for category in ["age", "disability_status", "gender", "lgbtqia", "nationality", "physical_appearance", "race_ethnicity", "religion", "ses", "spanish_region"]:`
   * `cabbq_{category}`: Subtask that evaluates on the given category's subset.

+### Metrics

+CaBBQ is evaluated with the following 4 metrics, at the level of each subtask and with aggregated values for the entire group:

+* `acc_ambig`: Accuracy over ambiguous instances.
+* `acc_disambig`: Accuracy over disambiguated instances.
+* `bias_score_ambig`: Bias score over ambiguous instances.
+* `bias_score_disambig`: Bias score over disambiguated instances.

+See the paper for a thorough explanation and the formulas of these metrics.

 ### Checklist

 For adding novel benchmarks/datasets to the library: